-1. State law requires all new students have a medical history, physical examination, allergy information, and inoculation record signed by a physician within the previous year (Codes 22.1-270 and 22.1-271.2).
+- 1. State law requires all new students have a medical history, physical examination, allergy information, and inoculation record signed by a physician within the previous year (Codes 22.1-270 and 22.1-271.2).
 Commonwealth of Virginia School Entrance Forms are available on the Virginia Health Department Website, the school website or are available for pick up in the school office.
 If there is a medical reason your child cannot have some or all immunizations, a physician will need to complete and sign the medical exemption portion of the School Entrance Form.
-If immunizations are contrary to your religious beliefs, you must submit a notarized copy of the Religious Exemption Form from the Virginia Department of Health website, along with the Commonwealth of Virginia Entrance Form.
+If immunizations are contrary to your religious beliefs, you must submit a notarized copy of the Religious Exemption Form from the Virginia Department of Health website, along with the Commonwealth of Virginia Entrance Form. - 2.

-- 2. Sixth grade students must have a booster dose of the Tdap vaccine in addition to all other required immunizations in order to enter school. - 3.
 In cases where complete records are not provided, enrollment will be delayed.
-Records must be submitted no later than August 1st for students entering at the beginning of the year. - 4.
-For all students who have resided in a foreign country within the last five years for a consecutive period of five or more months, a tuberculin skin test (TST) and a negative symptom screen completed within 90 calendar days prior to starting school is required.
+Records must be submitted no later than August 1st for students entering at the beginning of the year.

+3. For all students who have resided in a foreign country within the last five years for a consecutive period of five or more months, a tuberculin skin test (TST) and a negative symptom screen completed within 90 calendar days prior to starting school is required.

-5. Admissions Testing
+4. Admissions Testing

-The school will notify you of the receipt of your application and contact you to schedule entrance testing for students entering grades kindergarten through sixth.
+The school will notify parents of the receipt of your application and contact you to schedule entrance testing for students entering grades kindergarten through sixth.
 At the time of testing, there is a \$50.00 testing fee.